 - 13.1.
 Protests shall be filed in accordance with the ICSA Procedural Rules. - 13.2.
 Protests, including requests for redress and breakdowns, shall be filed with the Regatta Chair within 30 minutes of the last competitor's arrival ashore after the race or set of races in which the incident occurred.

 14. Coaching

-14.1.
-In accordance with PR 19.

-14.2.
-It is the host's intention to have coaches on land.
+- 14.1.
+In accordance with PR 19. - 14.2.
+It is the intention to have coaches (and a single alternate per team) on the water if conditions allow.

 15. ICSA Rep